John Sculley: 1983–93: Apple Computer, Inc.

 At the peak of the Macintosh success, Apple made an attempt to move unsold inventory of Lisa computers by renaming it to "Macintosh XL" and positioning it as a top-of-the-line pro Macintosh model.
 At this point, a power struggle between Jobs and Sculley was becoming obvious.
 Jobs became "non-linear": he kept meetings running past midnight, sent out lengthy faxes, then called new meetings at 7:00 am.
 Sculley had little control over the Macintosh division where Jobs was the general manager.

 The Apple board of directors instructed Sculley to "contain" Jobs and limit his ability to launch expensive forays into untested products.
 Rather than submit to Sculley's direction, Jobs attempted to oust him from his leadership role at Apple.
 Sculley found out about Jobs's plans and called a board meeting at which Apple's board of directors sided with Sculley and removed Jobs from his managerial duties.
 Jobs resigned from Apple and founded NeXT Inc. the same year.
 Sculley said in 2015 that Jobs never forgave him and their friendship was never repaired.

 After Jobs left, Sculley was named president and the company experienced a turnaround in 1986; one journalist wrote "since Sculley joined the company … many things have changed", and that his "strategy has worked".
 Wozniak credited the Macintosh's initial success to Sculley, saying that he "worked to build a Macintosh market when the Apple II went away".
 Under the direction of Sculley, who had learned several painful lessons after introducing the bulky Macintosh Portable in 1989, Apple introduced the PowerBook in 1991.

 In 1991, Apple introduced System 7, a major upgrade to the operating system, which added color to the interface and introduced new networking capabilities.
 It remained the architectural basis for Mac OS until 2001, when the classic Mac OS was replaced by Mac OS X. The success of the PowerBook and other products brought increasing revenue with the company introducing new products and increasing profits in the process.
 The magazine MacAddict named the period between 1989 and 1991 as the "first golden age" of the Macintosh.
-Under the leadership of Sculley, Apple's sales multiplied from $982 million in 1983 to $7.9 billion in 1993.
+Under the leadership of Sculley, Apple's sales grew from $982 million in 1983 to $7.9 billion in 1993.